skypager/skypager/src/devtools/portfolio-manager/README.md

 # Skypager Portfolio Manager

-Provides useful information and capabilities at a portfolio level for your mono repo
+Provides useful information and capabilities at a portfolio level for your monorepo.

+Use it to aggregate information about each project, to run tasks in various projects, etc.

 ## Usage